filesmuggler/rpi-logger/README.md

 ```
 chmod +x rpi-logger.sh
 ```
-5. Add script to the user space, to be executed anywhere in the system
+5. Add script to the user space, to be executed anywhere in the system.
 ```
 sudo cp rpi-logger.sh /usr/local/bin/
 ```